coolbaby0208/MN-COVID19/README.md

  - New cases from *Positive cases by date specimen collected data table*
  - Daily tests from *Testing data table*: Total approximate number of completed tests - Total approximate number of completed tests from the previous day

-Differences between the 1st and 2nd plots.
+Differences between the 1st and 2nd plots (left column).

 Because Positive cases by date specimen collected data table starts on 3/5 and Testing data table starts on 3/28, you only see new cases data from 3/5 to 3/28 and you won't see data before 3/28 in the 2nd plot.